-The Board notes that no material differences exist between the amounts reported by Halton Hills as part of the Reporting and Record-keeping Requirements ("RRR") and the revised amounts sought for disposition.
-The Board approves the proposed balances for Group 1 accounts as presented by Halton Hills.
-The December 31, 2008 balances and projected interest to April 30, 2010 are considered final.
+The Board is concerned about the difference between the amount sought for disposition and the balances reported in Norfolk's audited financial statements.
+The Board notes that Norfolk indicated in its reply submission that it will have its 2008 audited financial statements restated to reflect the rebuilt account balances but that these are not yet available.
+As a result, the Board will approve the disposition of the December 31, 2008 balances and projected interest to April 30, 2010 as reported by Norfolk but not on a final basis.
+Any adjustment to the 2008 Group 1 account balances shall be brought forward to the Board in Norfolk's next rate proceeding.
 For accounting purposes, the respective balance in each of the Group 1 accounts shall be transferred to account 1595 as soon as possible but no later than June 30, 2010 so that the RRR data reported in the second quarter of 2010 reflect these adjustments.